dzimika/react-app-redux/README.md

 1. write a counter app with react and redux. keep the state in redux

 ## Installation

+1. In the project directory, install dependencies:

+### `npm install`

-In the project directory, you can run:
+2. In the project directory, you can run:

 ### `npm start`